Indirect jumps improve instruction sequence performance

 \section{Conclusions}

-We have shown that, in the case where the number of instructions is not bounded, there exist instruction sequences with direct and indirect jump instructions from which elimination of indirect jump instructions is possible without a super-linear increase of their maximal internal delay on execution only at the cost of a super-linear increase of their length.
+In the literature on computer architecture, hardly anything can be found that contributes to a sound understanding of the effects of the presence of common kinds of instructions in the instruction set of a computer on points such as instruction sequence size and instruction sequence performance.
+As a first step towards such an understanding, we have shown that, in the case where the number of instructions is not bounded, there exist instruction sequences with direct and indirect jump instructions from which elimination of indirect jump instructions is possible without a super-linear increase of their maximal internal delay on execution only if their lengths increase super-linearly on elimination of indirect jump instructions.
 It is an open problem whether this result goes through in the case where the number of instructions is bounded.

 Instruction sequences with direct jump instructions, indirect jump instructions and register transfer instructions are as expressive as instruction sequences with direct jump instructions and indirect jump instructions without register transfer instructions.
-We surmise that a projection that eliminates the register transfer instructions yields a result comparable to Theorem~\ref{theorem-ij-elimination}.
+We surmise that a mapping that eliminates the register transfer instructions yields a result comparable to Theorem~\ref{theorem-ij-elimination}.
 However, we have not yet been able to provide a proof for that case.
 On the face of it, a proof for that case is much more difficult than the proof for the case treated in this paper.

 For completeness, we mention that, in the line of research to which the work presented in this paper belongs, work that is mainly concerned with direct jump instructions includes the work presented in~\cite{BM08h}.